Tips for Cleaning Your AC System

 2. Clean the Outside

-Then turn on the vacuum to gently clean the metallic fins.
-These pieces are also called as condenser coils and move heat away from your unit.
+Then turn on the vacuum to slowly clean the metallic fins.
+These pieces are also known as condenser coils and move heat away from your equipment.

-You need to be considerate of these fine coils.
-Warped or crumpled fins can influence efficiency.
+You need to be careful with these delicate coils.
+Bent or crumpled fins can impact efficiency.

 3. Fix Bent Fins

-Use a butter knife to straighten misshapen fins.
-You can also use a fin comb from an appliance parts website.
-A pro from Premium Air Services LLC should handle large amounts of damage.
+Use a butter knife to straighten bent fins.
+You can also get a fin comb from an appliance part retailer.
+A pro from Premium Air Services LLC should fix large amounts of damage.

 4. Clean the Inside

-After removing the fan, pull out leaves and other yard litter.
-Then mop the inside of the equipment with a wet rag.
+After extracting the fan, pull out leaves and other yard litter.
+Then clean the inside of the equipment with a wet rag.

-The only coil cleaner you need is water.
-Use slight pressure from a hose nozzle to wash the fins, showering water from the inside out.
-Put the fan back in once you’re completed.
+The only coil cleaner you have to have is water.
+Use light pressure from a hose nozzle to rinse the fins, showering water from the inside out.
+Put the fan back in once you’re done.

 5. Test Your Air Conditioner

-You can now restore power and turn your air conditioner back on.
-If it’s not operating correctly, give us a call at 713-364-9957.
+Now it’s time to restore power and turn your air conditioner back on.
+If it’s not operating properly, reach out to us a call at 713-364-9957.

 Related: Air Conditioner Service: Pay a Little Now, Save Later